floragunncom/search-guard-docs/_content/_docs_kibana/kibana_installation.md

           ...
 ```

-## Configuring OpenSearch/Elasticsearch: Adding Dashboards/Kibana users
+## Adding Dashboards/Kibana users

 All Dashboards/Kibana users must be mapped to the built-in `SGS_KIBANA_USER` role.
 This role has the minimum permissions to access Dashboards/Kibana.

 In addition, the users need to have READ permissions to all indices they should be allowed to use with Dashboards/Kibana.
-Typically you will want to set up different roles for different users, and give them the `SGS_KIBANA_USER` role in additions.
+Typically you will want to set up different roles for different users and give them the `SGS_KIBANA_USER` role in additions.

 ## Client certificates: elasticsearch.ssl.certificate